e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets can complicate diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
+Furthermore, small elements of these devices are able to complicate diagnosis in case of swallowing.

 Under no circumstances should neodymium magnets be brought close to GPS and smartphones.